 - Kill bacteria.
 Chlorine and bromine based shock compounds can easily kill bacteria growing in the water so it is safe.
 However, if you use other types of shock compounds, they will not disinfect the water.

 - Remove bromamines or chloramines from the hot tub.
-Adding shock once a week will help break the bonds that form these contaminates so they can easily be removed from the water.
+Adding shock once a week will help break the bonds that form these contaminants so they can easily be removed from the water.

 - Reactivate bromides in the spa.
 If your hot tub uses bromine, adding shock once a week will help activate it to properly clean the water of your hot tub.

 Spa Choice 472-3-5081 Chlorine Granules for Spas and Hot Tubs, 5-Pound